Vinayakphuse/Supply-chain-optimization/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/c32eadc6-4a7d-4ec5-8d93-a61ddeb9cc07) and start prompting.
+Simply visit the  and start prompting.

 Changes made via Lovable will be committed automatically to this repo.